Last updated: 5/29/2019

 West Marine has been testing anchors for over 20 years, usually by joining forces with anchor manufacturers, boating magazines or non-profit boating groups.
-We even do a number of anchor tests every year on our own using Showtime, our Fortier 26' lobster-style boat, as the pulling vessel.
+We even have done a number of tests on our own using Showtime—our Fortier 26' lobster-style boat—as the pulling vessel.
 However, due to Showtime's modest size, bollard pull has been limited to approximately 1000 pounds force (lbf), limiting the size of the anchors that can be tested effectively.

 So, when we received a call from Bill Springer, Editor of SAIL Magazine, asking us to participate in an anchor test, we jumped at the opportunity.
 Our goal was to test anchors that might be used by 35' to 45' cruising sail and powerboats, and we decided to charter a larger vessel that could produce more pull.
 We could therefore explore anchor holding power up to 5000 lbf.
 Bill was joined by editors of other yachting magazines including Toby Hodges of Yachting Monthly, and Jeff Moser, of Power and Motoryacht.

 We selected 13 anchors representing a wide variety of the anchors available to boaters.
 Some were well established, like the CQR and the Delta, while others were relatively unknown in the US market, either due to their relative "newness" or their popularity in Europe but not in the US.
 The anchors were not chosen to weigh the same amount, but rather chosen based on what a boater might select based on manufacturer recommendations.

 - Manson Pull 1 - 3/22/2006 - Terminated

 - Rocna Pull 2 - 3/22/2006 - Released